eingruenesbeb/Yolo/README.md

 - `/yolo-reload`: This command is useful for reloading all configuration dependent features of this plugin, without having to restart the whole server.
 It requires the `yolo.reload` permission.
-- `/revive [player]`: This command lets you revive a player who has died, attempting to restore their inventory and teleporting them to their death location (if safe).
+- `/revive [revivable player] <restore inventory> <safe teleport to death location>`: This command lets you revive a player who has died, attempting to restore their inventory and teleporting them to their death location (if safe).
 It requires the `yolo.revive` permission.
+You can also disable restoring their inventory and the teleportation, by setting the arguments to `false`.
+(If you only want to disable the teleport, you need to explicitly set the inventory restoring to `true`.)
+- `/checkout_death_location` This command lets you teleport to a dead player's death location.
+This is useful for checking for traps and duplicate items.
+It requires the `yolo.revive` permission.

 ## 5. Further considerations

 - If hardcore is enabled in `server.properties`, the resource pack is always forced upon players by default. ( configurable since: 0.4.0)
-- If you use AdvancedBan, you can customize the message-layout, by creating one called "Hardcore_death".
-Please refer to [the Spigot page of AdvancedBan](https://www.spigotmc.org/resources/advancedban.8695/#Configuration) to find out, how to do that.
 - In order to use Spicord, you have to configure it correctly.
 In order to register this plugin as an addon for a bot, you have to add it like this: